LitExtension Blog

 Things to Consider When Replacing Square

-Doing a cart-to-cart store migration isn’t an easy task.
+Switching from Square to another POS or payment provider isn’t always straightforward.
 So make sure you choose the optimal Square competitors if you plan to replace Square with another solution.

 Here are a few questions to ask yourself: